 Pugs are mischievous dogs with a cheerful and affectionate personality.
 They make fantastic companions and even better lounge buddies.
 But if you’re planning on keeping a Pug, shedding can be a concern for many owners.

 So, do Pugs shed?
 Yes, Pugs do shed.
 Not all Pugs are the same, but they’re generally moderate to heavy shedders in many cases.
 Additionally, most non-black Pugs have double coats, which means more shedding during shedding season during spring and fall.

 Though they do shed a lot, don’t let this deter you from owning a Pug.
-With an affectionate personality and playful demeanor, they’re truly some of the best dog breeds on the market.
+Let’s examine what makes these dogs heavy shedders and simple ways you can minimize Pug shedding.

 Table of Contents

 Nearly all dogs shed, but Pugs shed quite a bit relative to other breeds.
 So why is it that Pugs are considered heavy shedders while other dogs barely shed at all.

 We looked into all the reasons that make them heavy shedders.

 From the Mountains of Tibet